-Without qualifying our opinion, we draw attention to Note 24 to these financial statements, which states that the Company incurred a net loss of USD19,364 million during the year ended 31 December 2014 and, as of that date, the company's current liabilities exceeded its total assets by USD18,504 million.
-This, along with other matters as described in Note 24, indicates the existence of a material uncertainty which may cast significant doubt about the ability of the Company to continue as a going concern.
+Without qualifying our opinion, we draw attention to note 22 of the financial statements, which states that the company incurred a net loss of USD 3.5 million during the year ended 31 December 2015 and as of that date, the company's financial position showed a net liability of USD 30.2 million.
+This, along with other matters as described in note 22, indicates the existence of a material uncertainty which may cast significant doubt about the ability of the company to continue as a going concern.